johneliud/my-portfolio/README.md

 ## Prerequisites

-Running the project locally will require setting up environment variables containing required credentials neccessary for the contact form to work.
+Running the project locally will require setting up environment variables containing required credentials necessary for the contact form to work.

 ## Installation and Usage